haithamelmengad/algorithms/questions/js.md

 1. How do we generate a starter `package.json` file?
 1. How do we read environment variables in a node app?
 Why is this useful?
 1. How can we store environment variables in a file and update the environment with them before running a node app?
+1. How do we use multiple threads?
+When might we want to?

 ### ExpressJS